DS-11 – New Passport Application Form

 The personal information requested is standard, including an active email address.
 However, you will note a section that asks for details concerning your travel plans.
 You can simply put “none current” in this area since a scheduled trip is not necessary to apply for a passport.

-As a final consideration, no not sign the completed application until you are requested to do so by an acceptance agent when you submit it.
+As a final consideration, do not sign the completed application until you are requested to do so.